BrianWhelanDublin/milestone2-cypress-test/README.md

    -  [javaScript](https://en.wikipedia.org/wiki/JavaScript)

-       - javaScript was used throughout the website to make the site interactive.
-The javaScript will change what is being shown to the user depending on what they click.
+       - javaScript was used throughout to write the tests.

   - [Git](https://git-scm.com/)